M3RL1NF/ReplayAnalyzer/readme.md

 # wot-maps.com
- World of Tanks Replay Analyzer (Webcrawler)
+World of Tanks Replay Analyzer

+## Info

-A Laravel based Webcrawler for Replay and Statistics Analysis
+A Laravel based Webcrawler for Replay and Statistics Analysis.

 ## Usage